Understanding the Decorator-Based Architecture

 ) enabling proper array operations and broadcasting across measurements.

 decorator enables custom transformations applied after model simulation but before likelihood evaluation.
-This is essential for converting model states to experimentally measurable quantities when observables don’t directly correspond to individual model species.
+This is essential for converting model states to experimentally measurable quantities when observables don’t directly correspond to individual model states.

 PostModelContext